racket/rhombus/text/0004-lexpr.md

 It is awkward that blank lines are only okay if they have the correct indentation.
 I don't know how to get around this and still allow blank lines to end blocks without requiring any notation.
+I think in practice, it will be insane to use a blank line without sticking in a `;` so that the fact there are blank lines there is apparent.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives